romuloctba/romuloctba/README.md

 > As mentioned, *I REALLY LIKE TO BUILD COOL STUFF*, so I am often looking for opportunities to put in practice some skills and new tech that I find interest on.
-Here are some.

 > I built, or helped build, Blogs, Websites, E-commerce, Omni Apps, Interactive Maps and run tracking, IoT integration, Virtual Reality Analytics, Augmented Reality, and even a Blockchain...